jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 replicaset.apps/user-77cff48476           1         1         1       22h
 replicaset.apps/user-db-99685d75b         1         1         1       22h
 ```

+The Load Balancer takes about four minutes to provision.

+Run `k get all -n sock-shop` untill you see `service/front-end` has a valid external IP.

 To Access Socks Shop
 * Obtain the external IP address of Socks Shop.
 * `k -n sock-shop get svc front-end`